Bartholomew Mosse: The Dublin Lying-In Hospital

 By 1743, he had determined to raise money for a purpose-built maternity hospital, which he achieved through subscriptions, as well as the patronage of many of Dublin's prominent citizens.
 With this money, he purchased an old theatre in George's Lane, which he converted into the Lying-In Hospital, opening in 1745.

 Demand soon outstripped the capacity of the hospital, and Mosse staged theatrical productions to raise money for expansion.
 He also purchased land on the outskirts of the city, where he constructed a pleasure garden, concert hall and coffee house, known as the New Gardens.
 Profit from this venture was used to construct the Rotunda Hospital, designed by Richard Cassels, which opened on 8 December 1757.

 Mosse spent a considerable amount of his personal fortune on this venture, falling into debt, and eventually being imprisoned for indebtedness, although he escaped through a window and went into hiding in Wales.
 He was also accused of misappropriation of funds, although no formal charges were ever brought, and Mosse was never convicted of any crime.

 He died of unknown causes on 16 February 1759 and is interred in Donnybrook Cemetery.
-His successor at the Hospital was Fielding Ould.
+His successor at the hospital was Fielding Ould.

+An annual lecture, the Bartholomew Mosse Memorial Lecture, was established in 1961 and is held annually on first Friday in November.
+Mosse was commemorated with a stamp from An Post in 1995.